Health Information Technology (HIT)

 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.

-In addition to the enrollment process outlined, applicants must achieve a minimum ACCUPLACER reading score of 70.
-ACT or ACT Compass scores are also acceptable.
+In addition to the enrollment process outlined, applicants must achieve a minimum ACCUPLACER CLASSIC® reading score of 70 or ACCUPLACER NEXT GENERATION® reading score of 250.
+ACT® scores are also acceptable.

 The health sciences programs have additional admission requirements including background checks, health records and training requirements.
 Please review these requirements for program admission.